parodos-dev/parodos-dev.github.io/content/docs/plugins/notifications-plugin/_index.md

 ## Authentication
 The Notifications are primarily meant to be sent by backend plugins.
 In such flow, the authentication is shared among them.

-In case an external system (like a Workflow) create a new notification by sending POST request the Notification REST API, authentication needs to be properly configured via setting the `backend.auth.externalAccess` property of the `app-config` .
+To let external systems (like a Workflow) create new notifications by sending POST requests to the Notification REST API, authentication needs to be properly configured via setting the `backend.auth.externalAccess` property of the `app-config` .

 Refer to the service-to-service auth documentation for more details, focusing on the [Static Tokens](https://backstage.io/docs/auth/service-to-service-auth) section as the simplest setup option.